Who said you can’t play with your food when it means turning yummy smelling pumpkin pie spice into fun and festive Pumpkin Pie Play Dough.

-As you can see in the picture of Frances above, one tip is to knead and knead and knead your dough and be prepared to add more salt and flour as necessary to keep the dough from feeling tacky or sticky.
-I usually add the proportions I suggest in the recipe below but always keep another 1/4-1/2 cup flour and 2 Tbsp-1/4 cup salt in a bowl nearby.
+As you can see in the picture of Frances, my biggest tip is to knead… and knead… and knead… the dough.
+Be prepared to add more salt and flour as necessary to keep the dough from feeling tacky or sticky.
+And, of course, you can through in a bit more pumpkin pie spice to boost the smell.
+(Love pumpkin pie spice, try my Pumpkin Pie Smoothie Bowl!)
+I usually add the proportions suggested in the recipe (below) but always keep another 1/4 to 1/2 cup flour and 2 Tbsp to 1/4 cup salt in a bowl nearby to add as needed.
 The combo of salt and flour helps to soak up the extra moisture and reduce stickiness.

-Once the play dough is down and is no longer tacky or sticky, let the fun begin!
-We pulled out rolling pins, cookie cutters, safety scissors and more to let the girls play.
+Once the play dough is no longer tacky or sticky, the fun can begin!
+We like to pull out rolling pins, cookie cutters, safety scissors and more then to let the girls play.

 When you’re finished playing, no need to throw away your dough.
 Just roll it into a ball, gently sprinkle it with a flour and salt mixture and store in an airtight container.

 Do you have children or grandchildren at home that would love this idea?
 Let me know if you try it with them.